Contra Dance Frequently Asked Questions

 Plus, one of the wonderful things about contra dancing is the willingness of the more experienced dancers to teach those who are new to the dance form.

 Having said that, there are other common mistakes new dancers often make that have little to do with any individual dance.
-These mistakes aren't at all stupid as the linked article suggests—they are totally understandable and are commonly made by beginning contra dancers—yet making any of them really can prevent a new dancer from learning and enjoying this most enoyable form of dance.
+These mistakes aren't at all stupid as the linked article suggests; they are totally understandable and are commonly made by beginning contra dancers.
+Yet making any of them really can prevent a new dancer from learning and enjoying this most enjoyable form of dance.
 If you're new to contra, we strongly suggest that you read the article and take it to heart.
 You will be glad that you did.

 How much does it cost?

 We currently ask $10 for the general public, $6 for members of HATDS.
-Young people under 18 are free, students 18 through 25 with ID are $5.
+Young people under 18 are free.

 When you come the first time and pay full price you will receive a card that allows you to come three more times at the members' price.
 After that we hope that you will become a member and continue to receive the discount.

 What are the ages of those who attend your dances?